mharris717/ember-cli-pagination/doc/full.md

   perPageBinding: "content.perPage",
   totalPagesBinding: "content.totalPages",

-  // optional.
-Don't serialize default values
+  // set default values, can cause problems if left out
-  // into the URL
+  // if value matches default, it won't display in the URL
   page: 1,
   perPage: 10
 });